Men sentenced over London arson attack masterminded by Russia as part of a wider sabotage campaign

 Five men were sentenced Friday alongside Earl for their roles in the plots.

-Both Earl and his co-conspirator Jake Reeves, 24, “willingly acted as hostile agents on behalf of the Russian state,” said Commander Dominic Murphy, head of Counter Terrorism Policing at the Metropolitan Police.
+Both Earl and his co-conspirator Jake Reeves, 24, “willingly acted as hostile agents" for Russia, said Commander Dominic Murphy, head of Counter Terrorism Policing at the Metropolitan Police.
 Reeves was sentenced to 12 years in prison.

 But Nii Mensah, 23, Jakeem Rose, 23, and Ugnius Asmena, 20, didn’t know they were working for Russia.
 They were found guilty of aggravated arson and sentenced to nine years; eight years, 10 months, and seven years in prison, respectively.
 Ashton Evans, 20, was sentenced to nine years in prison for failing to disclose information about terrorist acts.

-The sentences, Cheema-Grubb said, “must send a signal” to other people that engaging in online activity which undermines the security of the U.K. is “not worthwhile.”
+The sentences, Cheema-Grubb said, “must send a signal,” that engaging in online activity which undermines the security of the U.K. is “not worthwhile.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.